Lyrics by Dr. Sun Yat-sen; Music by Cheng Mao-yun

 The words of the ROC national anthem were first delivered as an exhortation at the opening ceremony of the Whampoa Military Academy on June 16, 1924, by Sun Yat-sen. This exhortation was designated as the Kuomintang's (KMT) party song in 1928, after which the KMT publicly solicited contributions for a tune to fit the words.
 A melody by Cheng Mao-yun was selected out of those submitted by 139 contenders.

-In the late 1920s and early 1930s, the Ministry of Education held two separate competitions for the lyrics for the national anthem, using the KMT party song in the meantime as a temporary national anthem.
-None of the entries reviewed by the MOE were deemed appropriate, so Dr. Sun's composition was finally adopted as the official anthem of the Republic of China in 1937.
+In the late 1920s and early 1930s, the Ministry of Education held two separate competitions for the lyrics for the national anthem, using the KMT party song in the meantime as a temporary national anthem of the Republic of China starting in 1937.

 The anthem first declares the Three Principles of the People to be the foundation of the nation and a guide to a world commonwealth of peace and harmony; and then calls upon the people to be brave, earnest, and faithful in striving to fulfill that goal.